-Each year over 20,000 people end up in the emergency room as a result of carbon monoxide poisoning.
+Each year over 20,000 people end up in the hospital as a result of carbon monoxide poisoning.
 This colorless, odorless gas is known as the silent killer because it’s essentially undetectable without a carbon monoxide detector.

 Carbon monoxide, as specified by the CDC, is produced by fireplaces, boilers, furnaces, stoves, and gas ranges so it only makes sense that carbon monoxide poisoning rises during the colder months when people are trying to keep their homes heated.
 To help keep you safe, Midland Air Service Experts Heating & Air Conditioning is here with some tips to safety keep your home heated.